own1t/crypto-backtester/README.md

-## Back Testing App for CryptoCurrency
+## Back Testing App for CryptoCurrency with RSI Indicator

 ### Built with Python